Register for a public housing transfer or tenant exchange

 - you're a current Housing SA tenant

-- you don’t have any active, serious and substantiated complaints for disruptive behaviour.
+- you don’t have any active, serious and substantiated complaints about disruptive behaviour.

 1. Register for tenant exchange